zhuochun/zhuochun.github.io/_posts/project/2013-07-20-record-rtc-together.markdown

 description: 'Record video and audio together or individually on the web using getUserMedia.'
 tools: ['getUserMedia', 'JavaScript', 'HTML5']
 source: 'https://github.com/H0201030/record-rtc-together'
-tags: getUserMedia RecordTRC JavaScript HTML5
+tags: getUserMedia RecordTRC JavaScript HTML5 WebRTC
 category: Project
 permalink: /project/record-rtc-together.html
 ---

-Record video and audio together or individually on the web using getUserMedia.
+Record video and audio together or individually on the web using `getUserMedia`.

-This is used in [MIST project](/project/mist.html) to allow users record video and audio together using their webcams.
+This is used in [MIST project](/project/mist.html) to allow users record and submit videos using their webcams.